manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Continued learning python and Javascript.
 I have to say this @freeCodeCamp is awesome it has great in-depth curriculum and coding tutorials, I learned most of the Javascript from FreeCodeCamp thanks to @ossia  and team for making it possible.

+### Day 21: November 24, 2019
+**Today's Progress**: Continued learning python and react.

+**What did I do?😃:**
+Continued learning React and Python, I'm excited to learn more programming tomorrow and I think everyone should try 100Days challenge it is so useful and it builds discipline and engagement in learning.